Vargasavour Recipes

 Instructions

 • Line a 20x20 cm (8x8 inch) baking tin with parchment paper.
+Sprinkle the bottom evenly with peanuts.
+Set aside.

-• Once bubbling stir occasionally until the mixture reaches a golden brown color around 149 °C (300 °F), which is the hard crack consistency.
+• Add the butter, sugar, water, and salt to a small saucepan.
+Heat over medium heat, stirring often, until it is bubbling.
+Once bubbling, stir occasionally until the mixture reaches a golden brown color around 300 °F (149 °C), which is the hard crack consistency.
 This usually takes about 8 minutes.

-• Remove the saucepan from heat and then pour the toffee over the peanuts, spreading it out into a flat layer with a spatula.
+• Remove the saucepan from the heat and then pour the toffee over the peanuts, spreading it out into a flat layer with a spatula.
 Set aside and allow it to cool for approximately 2 minutes.

-• Remove the foil and use a spatula to spread the melted chocolate evenly over the toffee to create a thin layer.
+• Sprinkle the chopped chocolate pieces evenly over the hot toffee layer.
+Cover with foil for 4 minutes to allow the chocolate to melt.
+Remove the foil and use a spatula to spread the melted chocolate evenly over the toffee to create a thin layer.

-• Let it cool down and then refrigerate for at least an hour or until the chocolate is set.
+• Sprinkle the chopped peanuts and a pinch of sea salt over the melted chocolate.
+Let it cool down and then refrigerate for at least an hour or until the chocolate is set.

 Notes